 That’s amore!
 Don’t feel surprised (or disgusted, or uncomfortable) if you end up surrounded by Italian couples that are making out on the street.
 That is widely accepted and very common in the Belpaese.
 Just get in the mood for love and stop complaining about this wonderful display of life! <3

-The Italian population is actually very sensitive to personal hygiene and healthy diet, but the awareness of the dangers of smoking (especially in public) is below European standards.
+The Italian population is actually susceptible to personal hygiene and a healthy diet, but the awareness of the dangers of smoking (especially in public) is below European standards.
 Although Italy was the 4th European country to introduce a smoking ban in public areas, there are still many places where smoking is tolerated.
-That shouldn’t make sense but it actually does, if you consider that Italian teens are Europe’s largest population of smokers…
+That shouldn’t make sense, but it actually does, if you consider that Italian teens are Europe’s largest population of smokers…

-There is of course a deeper level of intimacy with Italians and Italian culture, in which behaviors that are not so evident suddenly arise.
-You don’t really need to be friends with an Italian to notice those habits, but surely a certain level of interaction with locals is a necessary condition to be exposed to these sometimes very peculiar customs.
+There is, of course, a deeper level of intimacy with Italians and Italian Culture, in which behaviors that are not so evident suddenly arise.
+You don’t really need to be friends with an Italian to notice those habits, but indeed a certain level of interaction with locals is a necessary condition to be exposed to these sometimes very peculiar customs.

-Have you ever thought that your Italian host or waiter was being somehow rude to you because he or she was not constantly using courtesy phrases such as “prego”, “grazie” or “per favore”?
+Have you ever thought that your Italian host or waiter was being somehow rude to you because they were not constantly using courtesy phrases such as “prego“, “grazie” or “per favore“?
 Well, believe me, it’s just cultural.
-Italians are considerably more straightforward than others when it comes to communication, and they tend to use courtesy words only when necessary – and find those who overuse them annoying and somehow untrustworthy.
-The fun part is, Italian language goes literally in the opposite direction, as it often compels the speaker to build up very long and structured sentences, littered with subordinate clauses and circumlocutions.
+Italians are considerably more straightforward than others when it comes to communication.
+They tend to use courtesy words only when necessary – and find those who overuse them annoying and somehow untrustworthy.
+The fun part is, the Italian language goes literally in the opposite direction, as it often compels the speaker to build up very long and structured sentences littered with subordinate clauses and circumlocutions.

 As a result of being straightforward, Italians tend to be very transparent when it comes to expressing their emotions.
-It is very easy to see if an (average) Italian is pleased, annoyed, amused or indifferent just by looking at his or her face.
-Of course there are many exceptions, but facial expressiveness is generally considered to be an important communication tool for Italians.
-This might be considered extremely rude, especially by people belonging to much more discreet cultures.
+It is very clear to see if an (average) Italian is pleased, annoyed, amused, or indifferent just by looking at their face.
+Of course, there are many exceptions, but facial expressiveness is generally considered an essential communication tool for Italians.
+This might be regarded as extremely rude, especially by people belonging to much more discreet cultures.

-On Kappa Language School’s blog we have been discussing widely the importance of hand gestures and, more in general, of non verbal communication in the Italian culture.
-This fundamental feature of Italian language can sometimes puzzle foreigners who are unaware of its importance and of the terms of its use.
-Just check our short guide to Italian hand gestures to make sure you’re all set for your non verbal Italian experience!
+On Kappa Language School’s blog, we have discussed the importance of hand gestures and, more in general, of nonverbal communication in the Italian Culture.
+This fundamental feature of the Italian language can sometimes puzzle foreigners who are unaware of its importance and of the terms of its use.
+Just check our short guide to Italian hand gestures to ensure you’re all set for your nonverbal Italian experience!

-Although this habit might disgust friends from countries such as Japan or United States, in fact nose-blowing in public is not a problem at all here in Italy.
-Au contraire, trying to sniff or contain your mucus might be considered rude and offensive, especially during a dinner.
+Although this habit might disgust friends from countries such as Japan or the United States, nose-blowing in public is not a problem at all here in Italy.
+Au contraire, trying to sniff or contain your mucus might be considered rude and offensive, especially during dinner.
 Just always bring paper tissues with you and don’t be afraid to use them!